 What is a Cannabis Accessory and Why Do I Want Them?

-Cannabis accessories include bongs, pipes, vaporizers, “stash boxes”, tamp sticks, odor control candles, roach clips, rolling machines, rolling papers, joint carriers, grinders, rolling trays, ash trays, and lighters.
+A quick search of “weed accessories” will show you everything from bongs, pipes, vaporizers, “stash boxes”, tamp sticks, odor control candles, roach clips, rolling machines, rolling papers, joint carriers, grinders, rolling trays, ash trays, and lighters.
 Plus there are cannabis lifestyle accessories like faux cannabis plants, wall art, sweatshirts, hats, etc.

 Barriers to enter the cannabis accessory market are very low, as none of these products are directly plant touching.
 Without needing a license, these products can be sold in the United States and abroad through online sales.
 You’ll find cannabis accessories at dispensaries, smoke shops, art markets, and even Urban Outfitters.
 Online headshops tailored to specific aesthetics are common, and websites like Etsy allow anyone to get involved - even if they’re just selling Homer Simpson weed stickers.